bstavroulakis/vue-wordpress-pwa/README.md

 # [vue-wordpress-pwa](https://www.fullstackweekly.com/category/blog)

-> A fast SPA using Vue.js, the Wordpress REST API and Progressive Web Apps
+> A fast SPA using Vue.js, the WordPress REST API and Progressive Web Apps

 Live version: [https://www.fullstackweekly.com/](https://www.fullstackweekly.com/)

 ![alt tag](https://api.fullstackweekly.com/wp-content/uploads/2017/03/vue-wordpress-pwa.png)

 This is the code for the [FullStackWeekly](https://www.fullstackweekly.com/) website.
-You can use it as a starter pack for your Wordpress site as well.
+You can use it as a starter pack for your WordPress site as well.

-Since Wordpress can expose a REST API, this project uses Vue.js, Vue-router, Vuex, Vue-resource & Progressive Web App techniques to create an offline-first web client.
+Since WordPress can expose a REST API, this project uses Vue.js, Vue-router, Vuex, Vue-resource & Progressive Web App techniques to create an offline-first web client.

 You can also fork the project and host it on Azure App Services with continuous integration using the deploy.cmd file (included)